 What is physical property?

-The physical properties of an object or substance are the properties that are measurable.
+The physical properties of an object or substance are measurable properties.
 These are the properties that have a value when it is measured.
-The change in physical properties of a system can be termed as a change of status of that object.
+The change in the physical properties of a system can be termed as a change of status of that object.

-Example of physical properties are, Temperature, Density, weight, mass, volume etc
+Examples of physical properties are, Temperature, Density, weight, mass, volume, etc

 Types Of Physical property

 There are types of physical properties.